awspunk/plat-eng-starter-ansible/README.md

 ## Configuration Management Task - Starter

-`A Workflow has been added to test ansible playbook`
+`A Workflow has been added to test ansible playbook using molecule`

 Here you will find some starter code, and basic information on how to get started!